 Stick To The Fundamentals – It’ll Get You Where You Need To Go

-That’s why I’ve been pushing him to invest in boring old index funds.
-Putting it all into a total stock market index fund should be enough to get him to where he wants to be.
+That’s why I’ve been pushing him to stick to the fundamentals – keep things low-cost, invest consistently, and do it for the long term.
+Putting all of his money into a total stock market index fund, for example, should be enough to get him to where he wants to be.